Gold Price Sees Relentless Rally To Fresh Record Highs On Safe Haven Demand

 Spot gold prices climbed to a new high of $4,379 per troy ounce, surging by 1.2%.
 Gold futures maturing in December gained over 2% to surge to $4,392 before paring some of the gains.

 Analysts at HSBC project gold prices to rise to $5,000 an ounce by 2026 on rising risks, according to a Reuters report.
-“Gold rally likely sustained through 1H'26 by geopolitical risks, economic policy uncertainty and rising public debt,” the firm stated in a recent note.
+“Gold rally likely sustained through 1H'26 by geopolitical risks, economic policy uncertainty and rising public debt,” the firm stated in a recent note, adding that it expects central bank demand for gold to remain high.

 In a recent note, analysts at ING Think highlighted the ongoing tension between President Donald Trump and the Chinese administration, which has threatened retaliation against the Trump administration’s proposed tariff hike.